 This document describes each MCM and the Best Management Practices (BMPs) that have been implemented to maintain compliance with the NYSDEC GP-0-15-003.
-The SWMP Plan will be reviewed on an annual basis in the first quarter of the year and updated as necessary to account for progress made and in order to take into consideration the latest technologies and information while maintaining compliance with the NYSDEC GP-0-15-003.
+The SWMP Plan will be reviewed on an annual basis and updated as necessary to account for progress made and in order to take into consideration the latest technologies and information while maintaining compliance with the NYSDEC GP-0-15-003.